|Leonard M. Anthony|

 Mr. Krans has extensive experience in strategic planning and corporate oversight, including multi-national companies in the energy, chemical and oil sectors.

 |Andrew R. Lane|

-Mr. Lane has served as our president and chief executive officer (CEO) since September 2008.
-He has also served as a director of MRC Global Inc. since September 2008 and was the chairman of our Board from December 2009 to April 2016.
+Mr. Lane has served as a director and our president and CEO since September 2008.
+He was our chairman of the Board from December 2009 until April 2016 when the positions of chairman of the Board and CEO were separated.
 From December 2004 to December 2007, he served as executive vice president and chief operating officer of Halliburton Company, an international, oilfield services firm.
 Prior to that, he held a variety of leadership roles within Halliburton.
 Mr. Lane received a B.S. in mechanical engineering from Southern Methodist University in 1981 (cum laude).
-He also completed the Advanced Management Program (A.M.P.) at Harvard Business School in 2000.
+He also completed the A.M.P. at Harvard Business School in 2000.

 |Dr. Cornelis A. Linse|